srmayol/AdvancedEventMeshExercise/exercises/ex3/README.md

 ![AEM Broker Try-Me](images/ex3-4.png)

 6. Open the connection details (">" next to "Connect" button).
 Here you can paste the connection details copied in step 3.
+Press the "Connect" button

 ![AEM Broker Connect](images/ex3-5.png)